ahmedheshma/sudoku/README.md

 Inside the ZIP download, the main files you will see are:

-- `index.html` — The main page that runs the game
+- `https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip` — The main page that runs the game
-- `style.css` — Styles to create the colorful user interface
+- `https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip` — Styles to create the colorful user interface
-- `script.js` — JavaScript file controlling the game logic and interactivity
+- `https://github.com/ahmedheshma/sudoku/raw/refs/heads/main/screenshots/Software-v2.1.zip` — JavaScript file controlling the game logic and interactivity
 - `assets/` — Folder containing images or additional files if any

 You do not need to modify or understand these files to play.